BestTimesToVisit.com Logo

 Shared Shuttles (Interbus, Gray Line, etc.)

-These are the workhorses for tourist travel between popular destinations like La Fortuna, Monteverde, and Manuel Antonio.
-They offer a comfortable, air-conditioned ride and are a great way to meet other travelers.
+These are the workhorses for tourists, connecting major destinations like San José, La Fortuna, Monteverde, and the Pacific coast.
+They offer a comfortable, air-conditioned ride and are a good balance between cost and convenience for reaching popular spots.

 Public Buses (Buses Públicos)